Waracle/cake-manager/README.md

 `docker ps`
 * Navigate to localhost:8085 and enter admin password from above to unlock jenkins
 * On the next page select `Install Suggested Plugins` and wait for the plugins to install
+* On the next page, set admin credentials

+### Set Github Access Token
+* GitHub access token for Jenkins: `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`
+* Once Jenkins is setup, navigate to the Dashboard view and Click on `Manage Jenkins` and then click on  `Configure System`.
+* Navigate down the page to `GitHub Servers` and then click on the `Add GitHub Server` button and click `GitHub Servers`
+* In the `Name` textbox enter `GitHub Connection` and click on the `Add` button next to `Credentials` and select `Jenkins` in the dropdown menu.
+A Dialog box will open allowing you to enter GitHub Credentials.
+* Click on the `Kind` dropdown box and select `Secret text`,  copy the above access token in the `Secret` textbox and set the `Id` as `GitHub Connection`.
+* Then Click `Add`.
+* Now, you will be navigated back to the `GitHub Servers`section, click on the  dropdown box  under `Credentials` and select `GitHub Connection`
+* Click `Test Connection` and it should connect successfully.

 ## Configure Jenkins pipeline